cloud66/help-old/_posts/tutorials/2015-07-08-Setting-up-custom-livelogs.md

             custom_log_files: ["/my_special_logs/my_log_file"]
 </pre>

-You can also have multiple custom log files defined for different server roles; for instance see the example below to add custom log files to all Docker servers with different custom log files for all MySQL servers (on the same stack)
+You can also have multiple custom log files defined for different server roles; for instance see the example below to add custom log files to all Docker servers with different custom log files for all MySQL servers (on the same stack):

 <pre class="prettyprint">
 production: